sjtuztq/Knowledge-Project/Master@SJTU/Projects/README.md

 #### In knowledge project
 Only markdown files should be included.
 Under each project/subproject folder, a `README.md` must exist as a `project one page`

-Also, there should be a folder named `Weekly_Trac`
+Also, there should be a folder named `Weekly_Trac`, TODO lists must only be included in the weekly trac files.
 #### In real server/PC
 A project exist in server/PC as a git repo.
 Directories should be organized in such way:
 ```